World's Wildest Police Videos: Video game

-In pop culture
+In popular culture

 In the Family Guy episode "Quagmire's Baby", there is a sequence of Fred Flintstone fleeing from the police in the family car, in an episode of World's Wildest Police Videos.
 Flintstone crashes, and attempts to flee on foot, but is delayed by the Hanna-Barbera skidaddle running effect.
-A similar sequence was used in the episode "Something, Something, Something, Dark Side", when TIE fighters and a Star Destroyer were chasing the Millennium Falcon.
+A similar sequence was used in the episode "Something, Something, Something, Dark Side", when Star Wars TIE fighters and a Star Destroyer were chasing the Millennium Falcon.
 These sequences were narrated by Bunnell himself.

 It was also parodied on MADtv as "World's Queeniest Police Chases".

 Some of the Alarm für Cobra 11 - Die Autobahnpolizei, Der Clown and one from Die Wache car crashing clips were used in 2 episodes in 1998.

+The show appears to be a source of inspiration for the in-game television show "The Underbelly of Paradise" in the video game Grand Theft Auto V.